 Skip to content

-Here we describe how to update i-doit to version 33 to be able to install the Flows Add-on.
+Here we describe how to update i-doit to version 33 to use the Flows Add-on.

-To be able to use the Flows Add-on and all new features, i-doit must first be updated to version 33.
+To use the Flows Add-on and all new features, you must first update i-doit to version 33.

-If the instance can reach the Internet, the update should be used via the updater.
-The initial situation is a login in i-doit with administrator rights.
+If your instance can reach the internet, use the update via the Updater.
+The prerequisite is being logged in to i-doit with administrator rights.

 Open administration

-The update package can be stored on the server (e.g. via WinSCP).
-Then move the package to the root directory of i-doit, if you have not already placed it there directly.
-You can do this with this command:
+You can place the update package on the server (for example via WinSCP).
+Then move the package into the main directory of i-doit, if you have not already placed it there directly:

 1